 I also think that’s a good idea, especially if your skin is sensitive and tends to react and become irritated after using retinol.

-I have also realized that bakuchiol is perhaps the perfect solution for younger skins that may be showing premature signs of ageing due to dryness or sun damage.
+I have also realized that bakuchiol is perhaps the perfect solution for younger skins showing premature signs of aging due to dryness or sun damage.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.